10 Essential Strategies for Preventing Shoulder Injuries in Baseball: A Comprehensive Guide for Pitchers

 • Gradually increase your throwing volume and intensity during preseason

-Remember that every pitcher is different, and you should work with your coach and medical team to develop a pitching schedule that works best for you.
+Keep in mind that every pitcher is different, and you should work with your coach and medical team to build a pitching schedule that works best for you.

 7. Develop a Strong Core and Lower Body

 While it may seem counterintuitive, having a strong core and lower body is crucial for preventing shoulder injuries in baseball.
-A stable core and powerful legs help transfer energy efficiently through your body during the pitching motion, reducing the stress on your shoulder.
-Include exercises such as:
+A stable core and powerful legs help move energy efficiently through your body during the pitching motion, easing the stress on your shoulder.
+Work in exercises such as:

 • Squats and lunges